What the PUFA??

 The WRONG fats will slow the metabolism.
 PUFAs are easy oxidized, creating free radicals in the body, increasing inflammation and fatigue, and is correlated to heart disease, slowed metabolism/thyroid, increased risk of sterility and dementia etc.

-• hidden in packaged foods and snacks (including crackers, popcorn, soups, alternative dairy products, nut butter, dressings, sauces, chips, etc. THINK: anything with an ingredients list that doesn’t spoil)
+• they are hidden in packaged foods and snacks (including crackers, popcorn, soups, alternative dairy products, nut butter, dressings, sauces, chips, etc. THINK: anything with an ingredients list that doesn’t spoil)

-• unstable fats that go rancid easily creating free radicals in the body(high level of oxidation)
+• PUFAs are unstable fats that go rancid easily creating free radicals in the body(high level of oxidation)

-• leads to hormonal imbalance– PUFAs are very estrogenic, and we are constantly exposed to excess estrogen in our environments already
+• They lead to hormonal imbalance– PUFAs are very estrogenic, and we are constantly exposed to excess estrogen in our environments already

-• accelerate aging, decrease immune function, slows metabolism
+• PUFAs accelerate aging, decrease immune function, slows metabolism

 Consuming the right fats IS essential however as they: